CarlosCoreas/CarlosCoreas/README.md

    - Assess for errors, missing values, and inconsistencies.

 3. **Process**
-   - Clean the data using R and SQL.
+   - Clean the data using Google Spreadsheet (I Chose spreadshhets because of the small amound of data).
-   - Remove duplicates and filter out erroneous data (e.g., negative ride times)
+   - Removed duplicates, missing values and filter out erroneous data (e.g., negative ride times, test rides, and zero ride_lengths)

 4. **Analyze**
-   - Compare usage patterns (e.g., ride duration, popular days/times) between casual riders and members.
+   - Compare usage patterns (e.g., ride duration, popular days) between casual riders and members.
-   - Explore seasonal trends and bike type preferences.
+   - I did not explore seasonal trends because I worked only for two months of the year (January/February) but i explored weekdays and weekends and bike type preferences.

 5. **Share**
    - Create visualizations in Tableau and R.